jg-digital-media/photos_api/README.md

 ## Description

+**The Goal:**

-**The Goal:** Creating a Photos REST API with Laravel, in which photos can be created, updated, deleted, listed and displayed in the browser.
++ Creating a Photos REST API with Laravel, in which photos can be created, updated, deleted, listed and displayed in the browser.
 Initially with JSON.

++ Would also like to expand this to display in a dynamic HTML format in the future

 ## **Progress**: